Spaces that can be ordered effectively: virtually free groups and hyperbolicity

-Now to prove the last claim of the lemma observe that it is sufficient to bound multiplicity of all (not necessarily vertical) edges on our path.
+Now to prove the last claim of the lemma observe that it is sufficient to bound the multiplicity of all (not necessarily vertical) edges on our path.
 (Indeed, any but the very last vertex of our path belongs to an edge of our path starting from this vertex).

-Now consider some horizontal edge $f$.
-Observe that for each passing through this edge $f$ there exists either some vertex $\alpha_i$ or some vertical upward edge or downward of our path at distance of at most $d$ steps, for this passing through $f$, from both vertices of $f$.
-Now recall that all $\alpha_i$ are distinct and that by already proven part of the Lemma the multiplicities of upwards edges is at most one.
-Since our graph has bounded degree, we can conclude that multiplicity of $f$ is bounded by some constant depending on $d$. \end{proof}
+Consider a horizontal edge $f$.
+Observe that each standard up-and-down quasi-geodesic that contains $f$ is either {\it short}, i.e. has length $\le d$, or {\it long} and contains a vertical edge at distance $\le d$ from $f$.
+The total number of possible short paths that contain $f$ is bounded.
+The number of long paths among $(p_i)$ that contain $f$ is bounded by the doubled number of vertical edges at distance $\le d$ from $f$. \end{proof}